mliarakos/lagom-scalajs-example/README.md

 }
 ```

-Like the Hello example, the service returns a greeting using a user provided name.
+Like the Hello example, the service returns a greeting using the user provided name.
 The difference is that this example uses serialized requests and responses.
 The service returns a greeting in the `Pong` response using the name in the `Ping` request.

 In the `client-js` project: